Lightning-Universe/lightning-flash/README.md

 To this end, Flash supports custom transformations backed by our powerful data pipeline.
 The transform requires to be passed as a dictionary of transforms where the keys are the [hook's name](https://lightning-flash.readthedocs.io/en/latest/api/generated/flash.core.data.process.Preprocess.html?highlight=Preprocess).
 This enable transforms to be applied per sample or per batch either on or off device.
-It is important to note data are being processed as a dictionary for all tasks (typically containing `input`, `target`, and `metadata`), Therefore, transforms requires to be applied to be a specific key using [`ApplyToKeys`](https://lightning-flash.readthedocs.io/en/latest/api/generated/flash.core.data.transforms.ApplyToKeys.html#flash.core.data.transforms.ApplyToKeys) utility.
+It is important to note that data are being processed as a dictionary for all tasks (typically containing `input`, `target`, and `metadata`), Therefore, you can use [`ApplyToKeys`](https://lightning-flash.readthedocs.io/en/latest/api/generated/flash.core.data.transforms.ApplyToKeys.html#flash.core.data.transforms.ApplyToKeys) utility to apply the transform to a specific key.
 Complex transforms (like MixUp) can then be implemented with ease.

 The example also uses our [`merge_transforms`](https://lightning-flash.readthedocs.io/en/latest/api/generated/flash.core.data.transforms.merge_transforms.html#flash.core.data.transforms.merge_transforms) utility to merge our custom augmentations with the default transforms for images (which handle resizing and converting to a tensor).